-□You do not need to do anything to start a Level 2 appeal.
-Medicare rules require we automatically send your appeal for medical care to Level 2 if we do not fully agree with your Level 1 appeal.

-□See Section 5.4 of this chapter for more information about Level 2 appeals for medical care.

-□Part D appeals are discussed further in Section 6 of this chapter.
+☐You do not need to do anything to start a Level 2 appeal.
+Medicare rules require we automatically send your appeal for medical care to Level 2 if we do not fully agree with your Level 1 appeal. □See Section 5.4 of this chapter for more information about Level 2 appeals for medical care. □Part D appeals are discussed further in Section 6 of this chapter.
 If you are not satisfied with the decision at the Level 2 appeal, you may be able to continue through additional levels of appeal (Section 9 in this chapter explains the Level 3, 4, and 5 appeals processes).

-Section 4.2 How to get help when you are asking for a coverage decision or making an appeal

-Here are resources if you decide to ask for any kind of coverage decision or appeal a decision:

-□You can call us at Customer Service.

-- □You can get free help from your State Health Insurance Assistance Program. - □ Your doctor can make a request for you.
-If your doctor helps with an appeal past Level 2, they will need to be appointed as your representative.
-Please call Customer Service and ask for the "Appointment of Representative" form.
-(The form is also available on Medicare's website at www.cms.gov/Medicare/CMS-Forms/CMS-Forms/downloads/cms1696.pdf.) - □ For medical care or Part B prescription drugs, your doctor can request a coverage decision or a Level 1 appeal on your behalf.
-If your appeal is denied at Level 1, it will be automatically forwarded to Level 2. - For Part D prescription drugs, your doctor or other prescriber can request a coverage decision or a Level 1 appeal on your behalf.
-If your Level 1 appeal is denied your doctor or prescriber can request a Level 2 appeal. - □ You can ask someone to act on your behalf.
-If you want to, you can name another person to act for you as your "representative" to ask for a coverage decision or make an appeal. - □ If you want a friend, relative, or another person to be your representative, call Customer Service and ask for the "Appointment of Representative" form.
-(The form is also available on Medicare's website at www.cms.gov/Medicare/CMS-Forms/CMS-Forms/downloads/cms1696.pdf .)
-The form gives that person permission to act on your behalf.
-It must be signed by you and by the person who you would like to act on your behalf.
-You must give us a copy of the signed form.

-- □ While we can accept an appeal request without the form, we cannot complete our review until we receive it.
-If we do not receive the form before our deadline for making a decision on your appeal, your appeal request will be dismissed.
-If this happens, we will send you a written notice explaining your right to ask the independent review organization to review our decision to dismiss your appeal. - □ You also have the right to hire a lawyer.
-You may contact your own lawyer, or get the name of a lawyer from your local bar association or other referral service.
-There are also groups that will give you free legal services if you qualify.
-However, you are not required to hire a lawyer to ask for any kind of coverage decision or appeal a decision.
+Section 4.2 How to get help when you are asking for a coverage decision or making an appeal Here are resources in f you decide to ask for any kind of coverage decision or appeal a decision: □You can call us a at Customer Service. □You can get free help from your State Health Insurance Assistance Program. will need to be ap "Appointment of make a request for you.
+If your doctor helps with an appeal past Level 2, they opointed as your representative.
+Please call Customer Service and ask for the Representative" form.
+(The form is also available on Medicare's website at edicare/CMS-Forms/CMS-Forms/downloads/cms1696.pdf.) are or Part B prescription drugs, your doctor can request a coverage decision opeal on your behalf.
+If your appeal is denied at Level 1, it will be automatically level 2. decision or a L scription drugs, your doctor or other prescriber can request a coverage Level 1 appeal on your behalf.
+If your Level 1 appeal is denied your doctor or request a Level 2 appeal. neone to act on your behalf.
+If you want to, you can name another person to ur "representative" to ask for a coverage decision or make an appeal. - riend, relative, or another person to be your representative, call Customer sk for the "Appointment of Representative" form.
+(The form is also available on ebsite at gives that pers /Medicare/CMS-Forms/CMS-Forms/downloads/cms1696.pdf.)
+The form son permission to act on your behalf.
+It must be signed by you and by the bu would like to act on your behalf.
+You must give us a copy of the signed form. until we receiv your appeal, y written notice accept an appeal request without the form, we cannot complete our review e it.
+If we do not receive the form before our deadline for making a decision on our appeal request will be dismissed.
+If this happens, we will send you a explaining your right to ask the independent review organization to review our smiss your appeal. a lawyer from you give you free lega ne right to hire a lawyer.
+You may contact your own lawyer, or get the name of our local bar association or other referral service.
+There are also groups that will all services if you qualify.
+However, you are not required to hire a lawyer to of coverage decision or appeal a decision.